 Moodle is the world’s most popular learning management system.
 Moodle is flexible and scaleable software designed to help educators create interactive and collaborative online learning experiences.
 Moodle originated in Australia around a decade ago and has since been internationalised in more than 200 countries and 100 languages.
 The official community site has more than a million registered users.

-Moodle is free without licensing costs, however, it does take a degree of technical expertise to install, configure and secure the software on a web server.
+Moodle is distributable without licensing costs, however, it does take a degree of technical expertise to install, configure and secure the software on a web server.
 Once deployed, it can be easily managed by a qualified system administrator.

 Moodle’s key administrative functions include the ability to control authentication, manage accounts, assign roles and permissions, change site appearance, perform bulk user actions, automate course backups and generate various reports.
 Moodle enables integration with external systems, e-commerce plugins and SCORM compliance.
 Moodle is proactive with respect to data security and information privacy of its users, hence, patches are released on a scheduled basis and there are global settings that can be configured by the system administrator.